World-Class Venue, Outdated Website

 CONTENT STRATEGY

-Accessibility As A Content Strategy
+Accessibility as Content Strategy

-Accessibility As A Content Strategy
+Accessibility as Content Strategy

 WAVE accessibility report showing 7 errors, 0 contrast errors, 5 alerts, and 8.1 AIM score for Forest Hills Stadium Tickets page